-|The cat was named after the bookstore, and the bookstore was named after the cat.
-The owner of both was Olio Westerlies and where he got his name nobody knew or cared, least of all the cat who wasn’t much interested in anything other than being left the fuck alone.|
+|The cat was named after the bookstore, and the bookstore after the cat.
+The owner of both was Olio Westerlies and where he got his name, nobody cared, least of all the cat, who wasn’t much interested in anything other than being left the fuck alone.|

 So, for now, B lived in the bookstore, though he was far from happy with the situation.
-People kept bugging him.

 There was this one old lady who came by every day…